So, you've suddenly received a sum of money — maybe an inheritance, a bonus or a lump sum from another source. What's next?

 First, there's no need to rush into any decisions on how to use the money.

-If your funds weren’t intended for a specific purpose, your financial strategy is likely a great roadmap for how to put them to work.
-Regardless of the size of your windfall or where it came from, it can be used to progress toward your goals and provide more flexibility in making financial choices in the years ahead.
+If your funds weren’t intended for a specific purpose, think about your financial strategy; it will probably give you an idea for how to put that money to work.
+Regardless of how much money you received or where it came from, this influx of money can help you achieve your goals and give your more flexibility in making financial choices in the years ahead.

 Build an emergency fund.
-You could use part of your financial windfall to help build an emergency fund containing three to six months’ worth of living expenses.
+You could use part of your money to help build an emergency fund of three to six months’ worth of living expenses.

 Pay down debt.
-If you have student loans or other debt outstanding, consider using your funds to pay them down.
+If you have student loans or other debt outstanding, consider using your funds to pay it down.

 Get some advice…

-Receiving a financial windfall may truly be a “once in a lifetime” opportunity – so make the most of it.
+Receiving a financial boon may truly be a “once in a lifetime” opportunity – so make the most of it.